bradlaufenberg/ALARA/doc/features.rst

 	  indices.

-	Finally, ALARA is undergoing continuous development with many new features planned for implementation, both to increase the level of physical modeling, the range of problems which can be solved, and its ease of use.
+	Finally, ALARA is undergoing continuous development with many :doc:`new features <whatsnew>` planned for implementation, both to increase the level of physical modeling, the range of problems which can be solved, and its ease of use.
 ALARA is a fully developed and validated alternative to the previous generation of activation codes.